 Recruiters only spend about seven seconds scanning each CV.
 So, if you’re on the lookout for a new job, knowing how to write a CV is a must.
-In those brief seconds, your CV needs to stand out and grab the recruiters’ attention.
+In those initial seven seconds, your CV needs to stand out and grab the recruiters’ attention.

 This article breaks down what a CV is, how to write one and includes practical examples to help you out.